bridgesense/dotfiles/README.md

 recognizable.

 I'll be releasing a [blog](https://bridgesense.com) periodically about my progress.
 If proprietary software sneaks in somewhere, I won't be hiding it.
-You'll know about that too and why.
+You'll know about that, too and why.

 This repository is a collection of tools that I already use in my workflow.
 All references